 How do I get started?

 The first step is to apply to Portland Bible College.
-Freshman classes are all hosted live on the PBC campus.
-Once accepted, the Registrar’s Office can help you apply for an IWU program.
-Students are encouraged to apply to IWU after their Freshman year at PBC.
-You will work with the PBC-provided IWU academic counselor to map out a course plan for your remaining three years.
+Freshman classes are all hosted live on the PBC campus online in Populi.
+Students in good grade standing are encouraged to apply to IWU after their Freshman year at PBC.
+You will work with the PBC provided academic counselor to map out a course plan for your remaining three years.
+If you are currently a PBC student and want to get started then apply to IWU through our partnership link – https://www.iwubridge.com/portlandbiblecollege

 Who is Indiana Wesleyan University?